-What does it mean that the ownership was "qualified"?
-RESEARCH - Look up "Qualified" - find a definition that has to do with Qualification (as in fitness).
-(You will likely decide that can't be the meaning the court has in mind here).
-Look at all the definitions of terms with "qualified" for one that seems relevant.
-RESEARCH the definition of "qualified owner" = "The owner of aqualified interest in a thing."
-Read the definition of "Qualified interest" = "An interest in property under which control falls short of the absolute, the property not being objectively and lawfully appropriated to one's use in exclusion of all other persons."
-REFLECT - Does this definition help you understand the concept?
-If you still feel like you don't understand, mark your notes for later REVIEW to see if you understand it better later.
+The Court must now deal with the What does it mean that RESEARCH - Look up

+plaintiff's position, that the the ownership was "Qualified" - find a

+ownership of the defendant was a "qualified"? definition that has to do

+qualified one and upon the parrot's with Qualification (as in

+escape, ownership passed to the first fitness).
+(You will likely

+individual who captured it and decide that can't be the

+placed it under his control. meaning the court has in

+- mind here).
+Look at all

+the definitions of terms

+with "qualified" for one

+that seems relevant.

+RESEARCH the

+definition of "qualified

+owner" = "The owner of a

+qualified interest in a thing."

+Read the definition of

+"Qualified interest" =

+"An interest in property

+under which control falls

+short of the absolute, the

+property not being objectively

+and lawfully appropriated to

+one's use in exclusion of all

+other persons."

+REFLECT - Does this

+definition help you

+understand the concept?

+If you still feel like you

+don't understand, mark

+your notes for later

+REVIEW to see if you

+understand it better later.

 The law is well settled that the true owner of lost property is entitled to the return thereof as against any person finding same.
 (In re Wright's Estate, 15 Misc.2d 225, 177 N.Y.S.2d 410 (1958) (36A C.J.S.
 Finding Lost Goods s 3).
 This general rule is not applicable when the property lost is an animal.
 In such cases, the Court must inquire as to whether the animal was domesticated or ferae naturae (wild).

 Where an animal is wild, its owner can only acquire a qualified right of property, which is wholly lost when it escapes from its captor with no intention of returning.
-Ok, now we're getting to some LAW - and it's written in a really old-fashioned style.
+Ok, now we're getting to some LAW - and it's written in a really oldfashioned style.
 And animals have their own rule and it's in Latin much less!
 This must be how lanyers are supposed to write.